Darna (1991 film)

-Darna is a 1991 Filipino superhero film based on the Philippine comic character Darna, directed by Joel Lamangan and written by Frank G. Rivera.
-It stars Nanette Medved, Nida Blanca, Edu Manzano, Pilar Pilapil, Tonton Gutierrez, Bing Loyzaga, Dennis Padilla, and Atong Redillas.
-The film's special effects were done by Rolly Sto.
-Domingo.
-The film was released through Viva Films on December 25, 1991, as part of the 17th Metro Manila Film Festival.
+Darna is a 1991 Filipino superhero film directed by Joel Lamangan in his directorial debut.
+Based on the Philippine comic character of the same name, the film stars Nanette Medved in the title role, alongside Nida Blanca, Edu Manzano, Pilar Pilapil, Tonton Gutierrez, Bing Loyzaga, Dennis Padilla, and Atong Redillas.

+Darna was released through Viva Films on December 25, 1991, as part of the 17th Metro Manila Film Festival.
+The film was a box-office bomb.

 Plot

 In the early 1900s, explorer Dominico Lipolico encounters a sinister relic in the Amazon jungle that gives him immortality in exchange for fomenting evil.
-In the present day, Dominico, who poses as a philanthropist, moves his operations to the Philippines to spread his deeds, recruiting fashion designer Valentina and a local admirer and giving them powers of a Gorgon and a winged "Manananggal", respectively.
-He also tries to recruit Darna, who is incarnated in a newspaper journalist named Narda.
+In the Philippines in 1975, Narda and her younger brother Dong live with their grandmother Sabel, who took care of them after their parents died.
+One night, while playing with other children, Narda heard a voice of a young lady.
+The lady was an angel and told her that she will be the defender of the people and will be known as Darna.
+As Narda and Dong was about to go home, a meteor appeared and a small beam of light came and went straight to Narda's mouth and swallowed.
+She recalled about her conversation with the Angel and when she said the name Darna, ang explosion occurred.
+In the present day, Narda would grew up as a beautiful lady with her grandmother Sabel brother Dong and adopted brother Ding.
+She also works in Manila as a reporter for a local newspaper with her fellow writer George and photographer Buster.
+Dominico, moves his operations to the Philippines to spread his deeds, posing himself as a philanthropist and businessman.
+Narda, would use her powers as Darna to prevent crime and violence all over Metro Manila, much to the fury and jealousy of Police Sergeant Barurot.

+At the welcome party for Dominico, he invited renowned fashion designer Valentina.
+There, she was transformed into a monster with snakes in her head.
+She will also be recognized by wearing her turban and presented her a gift, a snake named Vibora.

 Valentina lures Darna at an event by releasing snakes to kill the audience, to which Darna comes to the rescue.
 Valentina's talking pet snake, Vibora discovers Darna's transformation into Narda, which enables Valentina to capture her.
 At Dominico's lair, Dominico forces Darna to join him by threatening her grandmother and siblings but is thwarted by her siblings rescuing Darna before she is fully transformed.
 Darna rescues Narda's newspaper companions George and Buster from an attack by the Manananggal, killing her by luring her to a church cross, while Valentina is accidentally killed during a fight with Darna when Vibora unwittingly gives a live grenade for Valentina to throw.
 Darna then confronts Dominico, who reveals himself as a Devil-incarnate who goes on a burning spree.
 He initially overpowers Darna, but is killed when she grabs the relic that he wears as a necklace and crushes it, resulting in the disintegration of Dominico and his minions.